BlueMap-Minecraft/BlueMapWiki/wiki/Mods.md

   your feet and the one you are standing on.
 For 1.12.x this also includes the numeric-id and the meta-value.
 - The mod/plugin [WorldEdit](https://www.curseforge.com/minecraft/mc-mods/worldedit) can create blocks based on
   numeric-id:meta for you
-- BlueMap generates a folder `missing-configs` that contains files with all blocks BlueMap did not find any configuration for.
-Those generated configs contain the default values BlueMap "guessed" for the blocks.

 ### Block-properties config